hahh710/KNN-Machine-Learning/BabakJuniors/README.md

 							the user to enter the index the user needs to add the feature at, if it is the first example then enter 0, if the example is second then enter 1, if third then enter 2 and so on.
-Once OK is clicked, an option pane will pop up asking to choose the option that needs to be (0 to exit, 1 for String, 2 for float, 3 for composite and 4 to go into a composite feature and 5 to jump out of the current composite) once you select what option and click OK, once OK is clicked, another pane will pop up depending on what has been clicked. if 1 or 2 has been Name of the feature and it value will be asked, once
+Once OK is clicked, an option pane will pop up asking to choose the option that needs to be (0 to exit, 1 for String, 2 for float, 3 for composite and 4 to go into a composite feature and 5 to jump out of the current composite) once you select what option and click OK, another pane will pop up depending on what has been clicked.
+If 1 or 2 has been Name of the feature and it value will be asked, once
 							Ok is been clicked an option pane will ask again to enter this (0 to exit, 1 for String, 2 for float, 3 for composite and 4 to go into a composite feature and
 							5 to jump out of the current composite), if clicked 3, then name of the composite feature will be asked, once again a pop up window will pop up like this
 							(0 to exit, 1 for String, 2 for float, 3 for composite and 4 to go into a composite feature and 5 to jump out of the current composite) and then if you click